 The keyboard is permanently riveted to the top case and cannot be easily removed.

 If your keyboard failed, it will be necessary to replace the entire top case/palmrest assembly.
+Check out this keyboard replacement trick.

 Dell Inspiron 13 5378 5368 touchscreen replacement